hhzl/Cuis-Add-Ons/UnicodeNotes.md

 ### Note

-This document is in the process of beeing  updated as Juan Vuletich has implemented Unicode related changes with change set 1590
+This document has been updated as Juan Vuletich has implemented Unicode related changes with change set 1590

 https://github.com/jvuletich/Cuis/blob/master/UpdatesSinceLastRelease/1590-InvertibleUTF8Conversion-JuanVuletich-2013Feb08-08h11m-jmv.1.cs.st

+Another check is needed to see if everything has been updated correctly.
+--HH

 ### Introduction